kristom69/image-optimizer/README.md

 ## Installation

 1. Make sure you have Python installed on your machine.
-You can download Python [here](https://www.python.org/downloads/).
 2. Install the Pillow library with pip:

 ```bash